php-llm/llm-chain/README.md

     }
 }
 ```
+> [!NOTE]

-Please be aware, that this is only converted in a JSON Schema for the LLM to respect, but not validated by LLM Chain.
+> Please be aware, that this is only converted in a JSON Schema for the LLM to respect, but not validated by LLM Chain.

 ### Response Streaming